The purpose of the Public Interest Disclosure Act (PID Act) is to promote the integrity and accountability of the Commonwealth public sector by:

 - deception relating to scientific research

-- unreasonable danger to health and safety or to the environment
+- conduct that poses unreasonable danger to health and safety or to the environment

-- could give rise to disciplinary action against the public official.
+- conduct that could give rise to disciplinary action against the public official.

 All public officials and former public officials are entitled to make a disclosure under the PID Act.
 Public interest disclosures can be made to the Australian Criminal Intelligence Commission in the following ways: